Facebook Pixel

 Ayurvedic Perspective on Degenerative Diseases

 In Ayurveda, degenerative conditions are primarily associated with an imbalance of Vata dosha, which controls movement, flexibility, and the nervous system.
 An excess of Vata causes dryness, weakness, and declining of body tissues, which starts the symptoms of degeneration.
-Ayurvedic therapies aim at pacifying Vata and rejuvenating the body.
+Ayurveda focuses on balancing Vata and supporting overall vitality.

 Common Types of Degenerative Diseases